fyrkant/1DV449_mw222rs/assignment2/report.md

 ### Problem 1: Injection
 In the OWASP Top Ten Most Critical Web Application Security Risks list from 2013 [1] the thing that tops the list as the most critical and potentially damaging risk is stated to be *injection* [1, p.
 7].
 Sadly enough, this is also something that Labby Message suffers from.

-On the very first page where the user is supposed to enter his/her email and password to log in to see the message board it is possible to instead of entering a valid password/email combination just enter anything that validates as an email address and then inject some SQL code like the statement `notMyPass’ OR ’1’=’1` (which will just override the servers check if the password exists in the database because 1=1 will always be true) and bypass the authentication entirely.
+On the very first page where the user is supposed to enter his/her email and password to log in to see the message board it is possible to instead of entering a valid password/email combination just enter anything that validates as an email address and then inject some SQL code like the statement `notMyPass' OR '1'='1` (which will just override the servers check if the password exists in the database because 1=1 will always be true) and bypass the authentication entirely.

 This is possible to do because the application does a direct query to the SQL database and is quite easily fixed by removing this direct connection between the user input and queries to the database.
 This is most often achieved with parameterized interfaces to the database, for example using stored procedures.
 [1, p.
 7]

 Furthermore, while the HTML5 feature of adding a type of email to the login page email input-tag to make sure that only something that validates as an email address will be posted to the server will help the average user it does not in any way stop potential attacks on the system.
-Using a service like Postman to do HTTP requests to the application using something else than the browser you can actually just omit the email address completely and with the SQL injection in the password field be authorized as a logged in user.
+Using a service like Postman, to do HTTP requests to the application using something else than the browser, you can actually just omit the email address completely and with the SQL injection in the password field be authorized as a logged in user.
 The email needs to be validated on the server as well [2, Potential Mitigation], before it is passed as a query to the database.

 ### Problem 2: Broken authentication and Session Management
 The second risk listed on the OWASP Top Ten is having a broken authentication system and poorly managed session management [1, p.
 8] and once again I am sorry that this is something that Labby Message suffers badly from.

-With this I am not just reiterating the use of injection to bypass the authentication entirely, but instead I am talking about the fact that even after a logged in user has pressed the "logout" link and been redirected to the start page is is possible to direct the browser to /message and see all messages on the message board.
+With this I am not just reiterating the use of injection to bypass the authentication entirely, but instead I am talking about the fact that even after a logged in user has pressed the "logout" link and been redirected to the start page is is possible to direct the browser to `/message` and see all messages on the message board.

 This seems to be a bug caused by a faulty handling of session cookies, and is not only damaging from a security perspective (where someone could use a "logged out" users browser and see all messages) but also utterly confusing for the user in that while it is possible to go back to the message board and see all messages in this faux logged out state it is not possible to post a new post.
-It is therefore quite easy to imagine a user being confused in whether he/she is logged in or not, seing as there are no warning messages or anything else prompting the user to go back to the login page and actually log in to be able to post new messages.
+It is therefore quite easy to imagine a user being confused in whether he/she is logged in or not, seeing as there are no warning messages or anything else prompting the user to go back to the login page and actually log in to be able to post new messages.

 The Session should be removed entirely when the user logs out and even when the user doesn’t log out the application should have some kind of functionality that checks for sessionID anomalies [3].